Review of ultrasonic methods for monitoring, damage detection, and processing of lithium-ion batteries throughout their life-cycle: Summary and outlook

-However, quantitatively linking the ultrasonic signals to internal physical properties remains a fundamental challenge and requires more extensive material characterization and validation of the sources of the changes in ultrasonic signals using multi-modal diagnostics.
-If a higher level of confidence can be achieved, UT methods will open further opportunities for rapid identification of important degradation mechanisms in cells, more accurate lifetime predictions, and a tool for estimating the risk of cells undergoing hazardous failure.
-Modeling is a key enabler to achieving higher confidence, where ultrasonic signal responses can be modeled for known internal physical changes that are anticipated to occur.
-This requires a significant effort to link existing electrochemical and system models with elastic and poroelastic wave modeling, which is a topic that is still in its infancy.
+However, much work must be done to quantitatively link observed ultrasonic signals to changes in material properties and structure, which is central to understanding LIB health.
+Improvements in our ability to reliably map property and structure changes to observables remains a fundamental challenge that requires more extensive material characterization and that is likely to be improved using multi-modal diagnostics such as concurrent UT and X-ray CT imaging.
+Improved UT methods will open further opportunities for rapid identification of important degradation mechanisms in cells, provide more accurate lifetime predictions, and function as a valuable tool for estimating the risk of cells undergoing hazardous failure.
+Modeling and inversion is a key enabler for achieving higher confidence in UT methods, since it provides interpretable and quantifiable correlations between known physical changes within LIB cells and the observed UT metrics.
+Modeling and inversion methods requires a significant effort to link existing electrochemical and system models with elastic and poroelastic wave modeling, which is a topic that is still in its infancy in the field of UT for LIB.

-In this sense, notable challenges and opportunities exist for the application of ultrasound monitoring and characterization of LIBs, which we summarize below:
+In this sense, notable challenges and opportunities exist for the application of ultrasonic monitoring and characterization of LIBs and are summarized below.